-For teens in foster care approaching their 18th birthdays, it's a chance to create a life for themselves.
+For teens getting ready to leave their foster homes as adults, it's a chance to create a life for themselves.

-In Florida, teens in foster care become legal adults the day they turn 18 - responsible for everything in their lives.
+In Florida, teens in foster care become responsible for everything in their lives once they leave their foster homes as adults.
 Housing.
 School.
 Food.
 Transportation.
 Bills.
 Counseling.
 Everything.

-Most of these 18-year-olds are in high school or hoping to earn a GED.
+Many are still in high school or hoping to earn a GED.
 They've never really known stability or family.
 They certainly aren't ready for life on their own.

 Enter The Faine House.